Professor Victoria Tischler

 University of Exeter Medical School, Knowledge Spa, Royal Cornwall Hospital, Truro, TR1 3HD

-Victoria is a chartered psychologist and Associate Fellow of the British Psychological Society, based in the Centre for Environment and Human Health.
+Victoria is a chartered psychologist and Associate Fellow of the British Psychological Society, based in the European Centre for Environment and Human Health.

 Prior to her academic career, Victoria worked in community mental health services.
 Her doctoral studies examined stress and coping theories amongst families experiencing homelessness.